-Considering all that and being able to tune successfully for the last 30+ years, using only my ears for reference, an electronic tuner has never really been on my shopping list.
-That was until the arrival of the smartphone!
-It was only a matter of time before tuning applications became available that they could be downloaded and put to use.
-Time for me to seize the opportunity!
-Enter Piano Meter Pro (above), the latest device that I have been using, which shines above the rest.
+Considering all that and being able to tune successfully for the last 35+ years, using only my ears for reference, an electronic tuner has never really been on my shopping list.
+Then came the arrival of the smartphone!
+It was only a matter of time before tuning applications became available that could be downloaded and put to use.
+Enter Piano Meter Pro (above), the recently released program that shines above the rest.
 This brilliant piece of software has been created by a developer/programmer in the United States who I can only describe as a genius.
 When put to the test, the strobe display indicates just how close to perfect each note can be tuned on the piano.
 Piano Meter Pro is responsive, filtering out all unwanted noise (such as in school halls) - and pin point accurate!
 Also all the notes tuned, appear on a graph that can be stored with other information exclusively for each client's piano.

 The bottom line.
 I will use this electronic tuning program professionally as a tuning reference.
 But old habits die hard and for me – and this is the important bit – every tuning will continue to be assessed “by ear”.
 After all – as you will agree, with music, no matter how accurate any electronic device may be, the ear is the final judge.
 An instrument is only tuned right if it sounds right.
 Technologically, we live in an exciting age.
 Like any other service, it is important that piano tuner/technicians keep up with any new developments that can improve their work.
 For me, I like to know that my customers are getting the very best from their piano – and of course, the most enjoyment!
 BH, 2019